So how will that work, you ask? Please allow me to walk you through what’s involved starting with the following topics:

 It is the same as peace of mind (PoM) and happiness.
-We experience happiness/IP/PoM whenever we can transform our mental and emotional reactions to achieve maximum positive or pleasant emotions and minimum negative feelings regardless of duration.
-It may range at different stages in life or situations from purely pleasurable to having a sense of life satisfaction.
+We are naturally equipped to experience happiness/IP/PoM by achieving maximum positive or pleasant emotions and minimum negative feelings regardless of duration.
+At different stages in life or in a variety of situations such happiness may range from purely pleasurable to having a feeling of life satisfaction.

 Why Do We Need Happiness?

 We are born with a need to be happy.
-Like all the emotional responses we have it helps us respond to circumstances in us and in the world.
-We just naturally enjoy being happy and so we pursue happiness.
+Our emotional responses help us respond to circumstances in us and in the world.
+We are aligned to experience joy whenever our emotions are in the right proportion, as defined above.
+Because we are programed to acquire it, we just naturally enjoy being happy and so we pursue happiness.

 What Does Science Have to Say about Inner Peace, Peace of Mind (IP/PoM) or Happiness?

-- Andrew J. Oswald, Eugenio Proto & Daniel Sgroi have demonstrated that happiness makes people more productive and that lower levels of happiness is systematically associated with lower productivity.
+- Research has demonstrated that happiness makes people more productive and that lower levels of happiness is systematically associated with lower productivity.

-- In their study Lyubomirsky, King & Diener asked the question: Does Happiness Lead to Success?
-The research results of numerous studies they examined show that happy individuals are successful across multiple life domains, including marriage, friendship, income, work performance, and health.
+- In answer to the question: Does Happiness Lead to Success?
+The research results of numerous studies examined, show that happy individuals are successful across multiple life domains, including marriage, friendship, income, work performance, and health.
 They further demonstrate that “that happiness … precedes [the] numerous successful outcomes …” In other words happiness brought about the benefits not the other way around.

-- De Neve and Oswald used data from a large US representative sample of 15,000 adolescents and young adults to examine whether happiness preceded or followed wealth.
-They found that happy people grow up to earn significantly higher levels of income later in life.
+- Another study used data from a large US representative sample of 15,000 adolescents and young adults to examine whether happiness preceded or followed wealth.
+The researchers found that happy people grow up to earn significantly higher levels of income later in life.
 Interestingly the study also shows that even with children growing up in the same family, happier siblings tend to go on to earn higher income.

-Further Scientific Research Demonstrating the Importance of IP/PoM for Social and Educational Competence.
+Further Scientific Research Demonstrates the Importance of IP/PoM for Social and Educational Competence.

 - Research by Joseph Durlak with other researchers shows that happier school-aged children develop superior social-behavioral, mental-emotional, academic and life skills.
 The study examined programs, which directly address the elevation of positive affect (i.e. happiness) and programs based on SEL, the universal social and emotional learning (also called the “happiness curriculum”) involving 270,034 kindergarten students through high school students.
 The results are reported to show that these types of school programs increase not only students’ social and emotional wellbeing to a significantly higher level than schools that don’t but as well show notable improvements in academic achievement and student behavior.